 Services over Christmas

-Doctors surgeries will be shut the Monday and Tuesday following the Christmas and New Year weekend.
+Doctors surgeries will be shut the Monday and Tuesday of both weeks and open again on the Wednesday.

 If you need to speak to a doctor then you can call NHS24 on 111.

 The Sexual Health clinics will also be shut on these days as well, so if you require the emergency contraception then call this number and they can tell you where the nearest pharmacy is during the holiday time: 0800 22 44 88 or check http://www.knowwhototurnto.org/

 Perth is shut Monday to Wednesday both weeks and their drop in will be 3-5 on both Thursdays after Christmas and New Year